istio/community/ROLES.md

 Members are continuously active contributors in the community.
 They can have issues and PRs assigned to them, participate in working group meetings, and pre-submit tests are automatically run for their PRs.
 Members are expected to remain active contributors to the community.

-All members are encouraged to help with the code review burden, although each PR must be reviewed by one or more official approvers for the area.
+All members are encouraged to help with the code review burden, although each PR must be reviewed by one or more official maintainers for the area before being accepted into the source base.

 ### Requirements

-* Has pushed at least one PR to the Istio repositories
+* Has pushed at least one PR to the Istio repositories within the last 6 months.

 * Subscribed to [contributors](https://discuss.istio.io/c/contributors)